 In 2021 a major review and update was undertaken for the ICMCI CMC® Certification Manual and all its Appendices and new versions were approved by the Board and published in October 2021 to take effect in October 2022.

-You can view or download copies of the updated documentation below for your preparation until October 2022 when they take effect:
+You can view or download copies of the updated documentation below:

 - ICMCI CMC001 Certification Scheme Manual-version 2.0

 - Appendix 1 - ICMCI CMC002 Competence Framework version 4.0